wel97459/FPGACosmacELF/README.md

 This re-creation of a Cosmac ELF computer, Coded in SpinalHDL.

 The goal of this project is to end up with a cycle-accurate 1802 processor.
-When I start the project I was new to SpinalHDL I had also attempted in the past to write the same processor in VHDL.
+When I start the project I was new to SpinalHDL but I had attempted in the past to write the same processor in VHDL.
 However, language complexity and the sheer amount of code and time needed to write and debug that project ended the work on it.

 To make verification of the CPU easier, I made the simulation capable of reading the [Emma](https://www.emma02.hobby-site.com/) debug trace log format.